iterative/dvc.org/content/docs/command-reference/metrics/index.md

 ## Description

-DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
+In order to track metrics associated to machie learning experiments DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
 (See the `--metrics` option of `dvc run`.)
+Metrics are project-specific floating-point values e.g. `AUC`, `ROC`, etc.

+Supported file formats: JSON.
+Metrics can be organized in a tree hierarchy in a JSON file.
+DVC addresses the metrics by the tree path.

-Metrics are project-specific numeric values e.g. `AUC`, `ROC`, etc. DVC itself does not ascribe any specific meaning for these numbers.
-Usually these numbers are produced by the model evaluation script and serve as a way to compare and pick the best performing experiment.
+DVC itself does not ascribe any specific meaning for these numbers.
+Usually these numbers are produced by the model training or model evaluation code and serve as a way to compare and pick the best performing experiment.

 [Add](/doc/command-reference/metrics/add),
 [show](/doc/command-reference/metrics/show),